 There is perhaps no better time to learn how to file your tax return than when you are a student attending college or university.
 Student tax returns are often simpler than other tax returns, as students don’t usually have as much employment income, which can make filing a lot less tedious.
 The hardest part is usually claiming tuition, education and textbook amounts.
-A student who cannot claim the full amount should consider transferring the tax credit to her parents.

 Gather Your Tax Slips

-Although some colleges and universities provide or mail tax slips, most schools leave it up to students to retrieve them electronically.
+- T2202 – Education, and Textbook Amounts Certificate: Although some colleges and universities provide or mail tax slips, most schools leave it up to students to retrieve them electronically.
 Students can generally download tax slips from their college or university’s website.
-Students who pay tuition to an eligible college or university should download a T2202A/T2202 Tuition, Education, and Textbook Amounts Certificate.
-This tax slip has important information for claiming the tuition, education and textbook amounts.
+Students who pay tuition to an eligible college or university should download this tax slip as it has important information for claiming the tuition, education and textbook amounts.

 Claim Tuition, Education and Textbook Amounts

 Full-time and part-time college and university students are entitled to claim the tuition, education and textbook amounts.
-These amounts are claimed on Schedule 11.
-Students eligible for the deduction receive a T2202A/T2202 tax slip from their college or university.
-A student claims the amount of tuition she paid during the tax year.
-For the education amount, full-time students claim $400 per month of enrollment, while part-time students claim $120 per month.
-For the textbook amount, full-time students claim $65 per month, while part-time students claim $20 per month.
-For example, if a full-time student went to college for eight months in 2014, she could claim $3,200 for the education amount and $520 for the textbook amount.
+These amounts are claimed on Schedule 11 for both federal and provincial credits.
+Students eligible for the deduction receive a T2202 tax slip from their college or university.
+A student claims the amount of tuition they paid during the tax year and enters any applicable full or part-time months.